automl/ConfigSpace/docs/source/API-Doc.rst

 *ForbiddenAndConjunction* can be used to combine *ForbiddenEqualsClauses* and the *ForbiddenInClauses*.

-For a further example, please take a look in the :doc:`guide <Guide>`.
+For a further example, please take a look in the :doc:`user guide <User-Guide>`.

 5.1 ForbiddenEqualsClause
 -------------------------